-Bathrooms have lots of shiny objects and surfaces, which can make them confusing for someone with dementia.
+Bathrooms have many shiny objects and surfaces, making them confusing for someone with dementia.
 Try these tips to make each of the bathroom tasks a bit easier.

 1. Contrasting Toilet Seat

-White on white is traditional, but for someone with dementia and possible vision issues as well, it can be tough for them to tell exactly where they’re supposed to sit.
+White on white is traditional, but for someone with dementia and possible vision issues, it can be tough to tell exactly where they’re supposed to sit.
 Try using a black seat on a white toilet for easier use.

 2. Raised Toilet Seat